VITO-RS-CORSA/CORSA-S2-openEO/README.md

 # Get started
-0. If you don't already have a Terrascope account, create one for free at https://portal.terrascope.be/, else follow the authentication link at the beginning of the notebook.  <br><br>
+If you don't already have a Terrascope account, create one for free at https://portal.terrascope.be/, else follow the authentication link at the beginning of the notebook.  <br><br>
 If you don't feel like running code you could also run the service interactively through the portal https://portal.terrascope.be/catalogue/app-details/120.
 However, the preferred way to interact for the first time with the compression service is through the notebook.
-In the notebook, you will explore tools to reconstruct the compressed image and use the compressions in a downstream tasks.
+In the notebook, you will explore tools to reconstruct the compressed image and use the compressions in a downstream task.
 These options are not available through the portal.

+**Option 1: Open in your favourite IDE** <br>
+1. Clone this repository

 2. To create the right environment the easiest option is to use conda ```conda env create -f environment.yml``` and afterwards ```conda  activate corsa_openeo```<br>
 Otherwise, it's still possible to install all the dependencies listed in the yml file with pip.

 3. Dive into the self-explanatory notebook 'corsa_explore.ipynb'

+**Option 2: Open in Colab**
+1. Go to https://githubtocolab.com/VITO-RS-CORSA/CORSA-S2-openEO/blob/main/corsa_explore.ipynb.
+This should open the notebook automatically in Colab.
+2. Make sure to set the flag `COLAB=True` in the first cell of the notebook.
+Dependencies will be handled within the notebook itself.